pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

  - RX output will match the Spektrum standard throw (1500µs +/- 400µs -> 1100..1900µs) for a 100% input.
 This is true for both Serial and PPM input.
 For PPM, make sure the end points PPM_MIN_100 and PPM_MAX_100 in _config.h are matching your TX ouput.
 The maximum ouput is 1000..2000µs based on an input of 125%.
     - If you want to override the above and get maximum throw either uncomment in _config.h the line #define DSM_MAX_THROW or on OpenTX 2.3.3+ use the "Enable max throw" feature on the GUI (0=No,1=Yes).
 In this mode to achieve standard throw use a channel weight of 84%.
  - TH_KILL is a feature which is enabled on channel 14 by default (can be disabled/changed) in the _config.h file.
 Some models (X-Vert, Blade 230S...) require a special position to instant stop the motor(s).
 If the channel 14 is above -50% the throttle is untouched but if it is between -50% and -100%, the throttle output will be forced between -100% and -150%.
 For example, a value of -80% applied on channel 14 will instantly kill the motors on the X-Vert.
+ - To allow SAFE to be ON with a switch assignment you must remove the bind plug after powering up the RX but before turning on the TX to bind.
+If you select Autodetect to bind, The MPM will choose DSMX 11ms and Channels 1-7 ( Change to 1-9 if you wish to assign switch above channel 7 ).
+Then in order to use the manuals diagram of both sticks "Down-Inside" to set a SAFE Select Switch Designation, you must have Throttle and Elevator channels set to Normal direction but the Aileron and Rudder set to Reverse direction.
+If setting up a new model with all channels set to Normal you can hold both sticks "Down- OUTSIDE" to assign the switch with 5x flips.
+Tested on a Mode2 radio.

 ### Sub_protocol DSM2_22 - *0*
 DSM2, Resolution 1024, refresh rate 22ms
 ### Sub_protocol DSM2_11 - *1*